Aniruddha-Patil-15/Cab_Booking/README.md

 Start the frontend and server.
 For the frontend (inside the frontend folder):

-npm run serve
+npm start

 For the server (inside the server folder):

-nodemon index.js
+npm run serve